Latest Russian missile attack stifled by Ukrainian Air Defence

 Russia fired more than 70 missiles at Ukraine on Monday, December 5, but Ukraine’s air defence unleashed an impressive performance and shot down over 60 projectiles, the Ukrainian Air Force tweeted on December 5.

-The latest attacks on Ukraine’s energy infrastructure proved to be less impactful than the previous two, thanks to the success of the Ukrainian air defence forces.
+The latest attacks on Ukraine’s energy infrastructure proved to have less of an impact than the previous two, thanks to the success of the Ukrainian air defence forces.
 Nevertheless, explosions were still reported in eight regions, damaging facilities in the regions of Kyiv, Vinnytsia, and Odesa, the Kyiv Independent reported.

-“The terrorist country of Russia tried to implement its criminal plan again - to plunge Ukraine into darkness and cold.
-Thanks to the heroic armed forces and air defence forces, the enemy once again failed in its plan,” said Prime Minister of Ukraine, Denys Shmyhal, adding that the energy system is still functioning.
+“The terrorist country of Russia tried to implement its criminal plan again – to plunge Ukraine into darkness and cold.
+Thanks to the heroic armed forces and air defence forces, the enemy once again failed in its plan,” said Prime Minister of Ukraine Denys Shmyhal, adding that the energy system is still functioning.

 However, power outages were still reported across Ukraine after the wave of attacks, with the South and East being the most affected.
 Zhytomyr and parts of Kryvyi Rih have been disconnected from water and power supply, whilst Odesa is without water.
 Sumy and Mykolaiv are in total darkness after emergency blackouts were introduced.
-Meanwhile, in Kyiv, 40% of residents have been cut off from electricity, with emergency blackouts introduced to the region.
+Meanwhile in Kyiv, 40% of residents have been cut off from electricity, with emergency blackouts introduced to the region.

 “Because of the consequences of the attack, some power plants will not be able to operate at full capacity for a while.
 In combination with frost getting more severe in the coming days, this will aggravate the shortage of electricity in the system.
 To maintain a balance between electricity production and consumption, emergency power cuts will be introduced in all regions of Ukraine,” state grid operator Ukrenergo announced, the Kyiv Independent reported.

-Nevertheless, Ukrenergo said that although the situation is difficult, it is controlled, with Ukraine’s power system remaining integrated and operating synchronously with the energy grid of Europe.
+Nevertheless, Ukrenergo said that although the situation is difficult, it is under control, with Ukraine’s power system remaining integrated and operating synchronously with the energy grid of Europe.
 Repair teams are already working on restoring power to the affected regions.

 Russia’s attack killed at least four people and at least two were injured in Odesa.
 The strikes also damaged civilian infrastructure in addition to the energy facilities.